rwxce/schemaspy-informix/README.md

 * You can modify `schemaspy.properties.template` to adjust JDBC parameters, output path, or advanced settings.
 * The container automatically replaces environment variables using `envsubst` before running SchemaSpy.
+* If a `metadata/schema.meta.xml` file exists, SchemaSpy will automatically apply it to enrich the generated output.

 ---